-An MEP shop drawing which emphasizes a particular product or installation has a very different style from that of the architect’s drawing.
+An MEP shop drawing that emphasizes a particular product or installation has a very different style from that of the architect’s drawing.

 Coordinated MEP shop drawings provide support for design-build projects in various areas like: